-We would like to invite you to take part in our research study called RE-AKT.
+- We are inviting you to take part in a clinical trial called RE-AKT.
 Before you decide whether to participate, it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information carefully and discuss it with friends, relatives and your GP if you wish.
 Ask us if there is anything that is not clear or if you would like more information.
-Please take as much time as you need to decide whether or not you wish to take part in the RE-AKT study.

-Part 1 of this information sheet tells you about the purpose of the study and what taking part will involve for you.
+Please take as much time as you need to decide whether or not you wish to take part in the RE-AKT study. - Part 1 of this information sheet tells you about the purpose of the study and what taking part will involve for you.
 Part 2 gives more detailed information about the biological research we would like to carry out on samples that we will ask you to donate if you decide to join RE-AKT.

-Part 1 - About the RE-AKT study
+Part One: About the RF-AKT trial